mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 d->DockManager = new CDockManager(this);
 ```

-### Adding Overlay Widgets
+### Adding Auto Hide Widgets

-Adding an overlay widget is similar to adding a dock widget, simply call `dockManager->addOverlayDockWidget`.
+Adding an overlay widget is similar to adding a dock widget, simply call `dockManager->addAutoHideDockWidget`.

 ```c++
 d->DockManager = new CDockManager(this);